idansi98/AndroidApp/README.md

 The user might initially navigate between these following activities: login, register, settings.
 Whenever a user signs in they are greeted to the chat list activity where they can open individual chats, create new ones, or log off.

+### Notes for Usage
+1. In the contact creation screen, the expected server format is "ADDRESS_WITHOUT_HTTP:PORT", e.g., "localhost:7100".

 ### Expected Behavior
 1. Registering with a new picture saves it locally.